This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 In 2006, Traeger Pellet Grills LLC was bought out by another company.
 Up until this date, all Traeger grills were produced in the company’s production facilities in Oregon.
 However, with the sale of the company, manufacturing began to be outsourced to China, where it is much cheaper.

-But, the company’s Oregon manufacturing facilities remained open until 2010.
+However, the company’s Oregon manufacturing facilities remained open until 2010.
 So, if you own a grill that was produced before then, there is a good chance that it was made in America.
 But, all grills produced since this date would have been made in China.

 Is Camp Chef Made in China?

-Another big American company well-known for their grills is Camp Chef.
+Another big American company well-known for its grills is Camp Chef.
 But, what you might not know is that their grills are actually made in China.
 The company was founded in the 1990s and quickly became one of the big names in grilling, but they actually outsource all of their manufacturing work to China.

 That being said, the majority of the company is still based in the USA.
 All the designs and research for products is conducted in America, and even the prototypes are created here.
 But, when it comes to mass production, all the work is completed in China then shipped to the USA to be sold.